Image00039Image00039

 Cathar legend and fortress of France

-The name Montségur alone has the evocative power of a place, a fortress, an epic, mythical and legendary story.
-Visitors from all over the world come to encounter these ruins in the heart of a breathtaking landscape.
-The history of the present-day fortress post-dates the famous burning of the Cathars in 1244, and remains little known to the public.
+The name Montségur alone has the power to evoke a place, a fortress, an epic, mythical and legendary story.
+Visitors from all over the world come to see these ruins in the heart of a breathtaking landscape.
+The history of the present-day fortress dates from after the famous Cathar pyre of 1244, and remains little-known to the public.

 Henri Gougaud